jcupitt/argh-steroids-webgl/README.md

 * The shaders are very crude for that retro look.
 An option to use fancy shaders would be fun.

+* If running locally, you need to tell your browser to allow JS to access file:// URLs.
+For example, in Chrome on Mac:

+  	/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --allow-file-access-from-files

 # Author